 This Saga Dawa Festival with Mt.
 Kailash & Mansarovar Holy Tour is an important part of the festival which replaces the ‘Tarboche Flagpole’, the famous huge pole that lies on the way of Kailash Kora.
 Every year, the flagpole is brought down and a new pole is erected in the place.
-The pole replacing event is watched by locals and foreigners alike with wonder and awe.
+The pole-replacing event is watched by locals and foreigners alike with wonder and awe.
 All around Tibet people flock to the place to attend the event and to attach their small prayer flags to the pole.
-Along the Saka Dava Festival we encounter the windswept Tibetan plateau, cliff-top monasteries, wild-looking but hardy and hospitable people, yak caravans journey over snowy passes, and the great peaks of the Himalaya with a foreground of grazing herds, yak skin tents and a glittering turquoise lake makes your journey exciting.
-On this expertly guided overland tour on 4WD land cruiser, you get to explore colorful mosaic of Tibetan arts, crafts, history, culture, custom, tradition, lifestyle and cuisine and in the process attain profound spirituality.
-You become a witness to a host of indigenous cultures on your Saga Dawa festival tour around significant towns of Tibet (i.e Lhasa, Gyantse, Shigatse etc) combined with a three-day trekking around mount Kailash.
+Along the Saka Dava Festival, we encounter the windswept Tibetan plateau, cliff-top monasteries, wild-looking but hardy and hospitable people, yak caravans journey over snowy passes, and the great peaks of the Himalayas with a foreground of grazing herds, yak skin tents and a glittering turquoise lake makes your journey exciting.
+On this expertly guided overland tour on a 4WD land cruiser, you get to explore the colorful mosaic of Tibetan arts, crafts, history, culture, custom, tradition, lifestyle, and cuisine and in the process attain profound spirituality.
+You become a witness to a host of indigenous cultures on your Saga Dawa festival tour around significant towns of Tibet (i.e. Lhasa, Gyantse, Shigatse, etc) combined with a three-day trekking around Mount Kailash.
 From there, you again cross the vast arid plains before heading south to the Nepalese border and returning to Kathmandu.
 You can join this trip either in Lhasa or in Kathmandu.

 The Saga Dawa festival has been held here for the last thousand years.
-Having been participated just once is such a powerful experience.
-Nepal Mother House Treks arranges the Saga Dawa Festival Tour with our expertise staffs to make a successful pilgrimage.
-Please come and join with us for adventure and culture trip.
+Having participated just once is such a powerful experience.
+Nepal Mother House Treks arranges the Saga Dawa Festival Tour with our expert staff to make a successful pilgrimage.
+Please come and join us for an adventure and culture trip.